Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

-The two equations above form what we shall call \textit{the generalized Teukolsky system} for spin $+2$ in Reissner-Nordstr{\"o}m spacetime, which govern the coupled gravitational and electromagnetic perturbation of Reissner-Nordstr{\"o}m.
-Completely analogous equations are verified by the spin $-2$ components $\aa$ and $\underline{\ff}$.
+The two equations above form what we shall call \textit{the generalized Teukolsky system} for spin $+2$ in Reissner--Nordstr{\"o}m spacetime, which governs the coupled gravitational and electromagnetic perturbation of Reissner-Nordstr{\"o}m.
+Completely analogous equations are verified by the spin $-2$ components $\aa$ and $\underline{\ff}$, which is obtained after swapping $\nabb_3$ and $\nabb_4$ derivatives.
+The interaction of these two quantities cannot be decoupled, as opposed to the analogous system in the metric perturbations, see \cite{Moncrief1}, \cite{Moncrief2}.

 The main result of this paper concerns the quantities $(\a, \ff)$ verifying such a system.